-the infrastructure of one the biggest hospitals in the Lisbon area.
-This company also laterally operates the concession for the provision of medical services at the facility which was granted to another Portuguese company.

-- The financing (arranged under Portuguese law and secured by Portuguese law and Luxemburg law collateral) regarding the acquisition of the share capital of a significant Portuguese road concessionaire by a Portuguese subsidiary of a dominant company incorporated under the laws of Luxembourg. - The financing of the construction of a new university campus in Lisbon under a project finance regime.
-This is an innovative project as far as project finance structures in Portugal are concerned, since the Borrower is a private law foundation and part of the financial flows financing the project arises from donations to be made to the Borrower. - The financing of an innovative biomass energy production project, including all relevant phases, from construction to operation and maintenance, comprising two biomass power plants in the north of Portugal with a combined installed capacity of 30 MW, under a project finance regime. - The acquisition and refinancing of a windfarm portfolio to be implemented through the issuance of bonds in the amount of $\pounds 210,000,000$. - The acquisition of part of the former ENEOP portfolio (which had resulted from the ENEOP Split of Assets in 2015) and the subsequent refinancing, under a project finance structure, of the current 322 MW windfarm portfolio owned by the purchaser - one of the most significant international groups operating in the energy sector. - The project finance by issuance of two sets of bonds in an aggregate amount of €340,000,000 for the acquisition and refinancing of major companies operating in the gas sector.
+- The financing of a 25 MW photovoltaic project, based on a corporate "PPA" logic.
+It was the first bank financing of a renewable energy project in the Iberian Peninsula with no guaranteed remuneration (feed-in tariff). - The acquisition of the share capital of a Portuguese company, granted with a concession of 30 years for the management of the infrastructure of one of the biggest hospitals in the Lisbon area.
+This company also laterally operates the concession for the provision of medical services at the facility which was granted to another Portuguese company. - The financing (arranged under Portuguese law and secured by Portuguese law and Luxembourg law collateral) regarding the acquisition of the share capital of a significant Portuguese road concessionaire by a Portuguese subsidiary of a dominant company incorporated under the laws of Luxembourg. - The financing of the construction of a new university campus in Lisbon under a project finance regime.
+This is an innovative project as far as project finance structures in Portugal are concerned, since the Borrower is a private law foundation and part of the financial flows financing the project arises from donations to be made to the Borrower. - The financing of an innovative biomass energy production project, including all relevant phases, from construction to operation and maintenance, comprising two biomass power plants in the north of Portugal with a combined installed capacity of 30 MW, under a project finance regime. - The acquisition and refinancing of a windfarm portfolio to be implemented through the issuance of bonds in the amount of €210,000,000. - The acquisition of part of the former ENEOP portfolio (which had resulted from the ENEOP Split of Assets in 2015) and the subsequent refinancing under a project finance structure, of the current 322 MW windfarm portfolio owned by the purchaser - one of the most significant international groups operating in the energy sector. - The project finance by issuance of two sets of bonds in the aggregate amount of $\notin$ 340,000,000 for the acquisition and refinancing of major companies operating in the gas sector. - The refinancing by an international syndicate of commercial banks and the European Investment Bank of six ports concessionaires held by Grupo Yildirim, in the amount of $\epsilon$ 279,806,000. - The refinancing by an international syndicate of commercial banks of a windfarm portfolio, by means of the introduction of changes to an existing bond issuance, in the amount of €579,900,000. - The project finance of the first offshore floating windfarm project in Portugal (25 MW) financed by the European Investment Bank in the amount of €60,000,000.